“What the soul knows is often unknown to the man who has a soul. We are infinitely more than we think.” Kahlil Gibran

 “True happiness is to enjoy the present, without anxious dependence upon the future, not to amuse ourselves with either hopes or fears but to rest satisfied with what we have, which is sufficient, for he that is so wants nothing.
 The greatest blessings of mankind are within us and within our reach.
 A wise man is content with his lot, whatever it may be, without wishing for what he has not.”
 Seneca

 The typical answers, which have some truth in them, are jealousy, fear, and their own insecurity towards their relationship with their husbands.
-Their possessive feelings towards their husbands, causes a resistance in them to accept their mother-in-law.
+Their possessive feelings towards their husbands cause resistance in them to accept their mother-in-law.
 Regardless of how any of us feel, mothers are mothers and they will likely always hold a connected bond with their daughters as well as their sons.
 Most women like to believe that only daughters stay close to their mothers.
 I call this surface bonds.

 Mothers keep their bonds of affection for all of their kids, and young or old the love does not diminish.
 The belief is that women stay bonded to mom, but men somehow evolve into a new creature that stops caring about his beginnings.
 Many men likely under duress, leave a lot of space between themselves and their mothers, so as to alleviate any trouble with their wives.

-Of course it is silly because if we looked into the future, or at life itself, we would realize that we will perhaps one day be at the other end of the stick.
+Of course, it is silly because if we looked into the future, or at life itself, we would realize that we will perhaps one day be at the other end of the stick.
 None of us think of that.
-We assume we will have our tiny babies, toddlers and young children under our spell forever.
-As most older women will attest, time passes quietly but swiftly and things turn around.
-I have heard the same rhetoric of “how much better I would do things than my mother-n-law did.”
+We assume we will have our tiny babies, toddlers, and young children under our spell forever.
+As most older women will attest, time passes quietly but swiftly and.
+I have heard the same rhetoric of “how much better I would do things than my mother-in-law did.”
 Probably you won’t make the same mistakes, but you will forge ahead with your own errors, unwittingly unaware that you have done anything wrong.

-How much time, effort, pain, fear and stress we needlessly place on our shoulders.
+How much time, effort, pain, fear, and stress we needlessly place on our shoulders.
 There is room for one more person to love in this big world.
-We must have confidence in ourselves, trust in our own worth and not feel jealousy in the mother son relationship.
+We must have confidence in ourselves, trust in our own worth, and not feel jealous in the mother-son relationship.
 Perhaps if we could get beyond that, we would all learn to have serenity.
 Mothers-in-law are just as guilty of jealousy, as well as insecurity.
 But trusting they have a place in their son’s heart, should give them peace.
-Why do we want to spend our happy times, assessing what another says or does.
-In the end it is futile and pointless.
+Why do we want to spend our happy times, assessing what another says or does?
+In the end, it is futile and pointless.
 The evaluation results always depend on the person doing the assessment more than what is the truth.